aimer63/fire/docs/montecarlo.md

 - Robert, C. P., & Casella, G. (2005). _Monte Carlo Statistical Methods_.
 Springer.
 - Glasserman, P. (2004). _Monte Carlo Methods in Financial Engineering_.
 Springer.
 - Wikipedia: [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method)

----

-_This document is typeset in Markdown with embedded LaTeX for mathematical clarity and is compatible with Obsidian and GitHub._